dlebansais/Method.Contracts/README.md

 }
 ````

-If `Result` is negative, the debug version will trigger a `Debug.Assert` failure, and the release version will throw `InvalidOperationException`, both will a meaningful message that includes the "Result >= 0" text.
+If `Result` is negative, the debug version will trigger a `Debug.Assert` failure, and the release version will throw `BrokenContractException`, both will a meaningful message that includes the "Result >= 0" text.

 ### Contract.Unused